lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 if you want to use a CLI, you'll need a terminal.
 You've got a couple options here:

 - on Linux or Mac, you should have one built in!
 This is the easy path, congrats :) Even better, `git` generally ships with these systems, so there's no installation required
+    - note that I don't have a Mac and have never used one.
+I can't guarantee that everything operates the same over there - there may be discrepancies I don't know about
 - on Windows, there's not just one option
 	- I use [Windows Subsystem for Linux, or WSL](https://learn.microsoft.com/en-us/windows/wsl/install){:target="_blank"}, which gives you a Linux distribution within Windows.
 It's pretty smooth sailing at this point, but there's some idiosyncracies to conquer - like the fact that your *Windows* files and your *Linux* files are stored in different places
 	- there's also [`git` for Windows](https://gitforwindows.org/){:target="_blank"}, which packages a Linux-like terminal with a `git` GUI.
 I find that the installation of this is a little overwhelming - it asks you several configuration questions that require you to understand `git` concepts already